Itvisors/mendix-DataTables/README.md

 ## Limitations

+- Currently it is not possible to resize columns at runtime.
+- Due to limitations in the custom widget definition, the attributes and references need to be entered as text rather than selected from a list.

+## Backlog

 - Currently only direct attributes can be displayed in the grid.
 First feature on the next release will be to allow associations one level deep.
 - Currently only XPath can be used to get the grid data.
 Datasource microflows will be supported in a future release.
-- Currently it is not possible to resize columns at runtime.
-- Due to limitations in the custom widget definition, the attributes and references need to be entered as text rather than selected from a list.

 ## Configuration